 By 2022, we estimate that there are barely 1-5 Ahmadi’s in the entire country.
-In late 2018, the first ever Ahmadiyya mission house was established.
+In late 2018, a new Ahmadiyya mission house was established.
 Marwan Sarwar Gill is the only Ahmadiyya missionary working in the country, there are no Ahmadiyya temples.
 Marwan Sarwar Gill most likely lives at the mission house.
 In 2022, he met the Pope of Catholicism.
 The ROR of Oct-1937 alleges that M. Ramzan Ali founded the Ahmadiyya mission there in 1936 they allege that he opened a mission in Buenos Aires.
 The 2nd Khalifa announced this mission at the 1937 Jalsa Salana at Qadian.

 Marwan Sarwar Gill seems to be the only Ahmadiyya missionary working in the country by 2022.

 Marwan Sarwar Gill is on a mission: he wants to correct a few misconceptions about Islam – and he’s travelled quite some way to do it.

 Gill, 31, was born in Friedberg, near Frankfurt, and was raised in Germany before going on to study theology in the United Kingdom.
 After qualifying as an imam, or Islamic prayer leader, in 2017 he was asked to head up the Ahmadiyya Muslim Community in Argentina.

 When he first arrived, he didn’t know how to speak Spanish, surviving “with just Google Translate,” he tells the Times during an interview at his organisation’s offices in the capital.
 But after improving his language skills with classes at the University of Buenos Aires (UBA), he is now travelling across the country, leading community outreach and humanitarian work.

 Could you tell us more about the Muslim community here in Argentina?